Guide to Hereditary Cancer Indications for Referral

 Each question is color-coded to indicate whether your patient is at risk for a particular cancer predisposition syndrome.
 As such:

-- A “yes” to a question in the orange section indicates an increased cancer risk based on a specific gene identified via tumor profiling or a blood relative with a known mutation in a cancer susceptibility gene.
+- A “yes” to a question in the orange section indicates an increased cancer risk based on a specific gene identified via tumor profiling or a blood relative with a known mutation (pathogenic variant) in a cancer susceptibility gene.

 - A “yes” to a question in the pink section indicates an increased risk of HBOC